gyselroth/docxBox/README.md

 ##### Merge fields

-When setting the value of a **merge field**, the merge field is reduced to its textual component (maintaining its visual style).
+When setting the value (text) of a **merge field**, the merge field is reduced to its textual component (maintaining its visual style).

 **Note:** A particular merge field can NOT be merged repeatedly: merging turns the former field into a text element (the field subsequently